engn1931z/rpiSetupHistory/README.md

 4. Setup keyboard, location, etc. using top `Menu` > `Preferences` > `Raspberry Pi Configuration`

 5. Connect to the internet  via ethernet cable or Brown-Guest WiFi (instructions below).

-  1. Select Brown-Guest using network icon in upper right.
+  a.
+Select Brown-Guest using network icon in upper right.
-  2. Launch Chromium web browser using the world icon in the upper left.
+  b.
+Launch Chromium web browser using the world icon in the upper left.
-  3. Read and accept the Brown-Guest WiFi login terms.
+  c.
+Read and accept the Brown-Guest WiFi login terms.
 Test your connection.

 6. Launch a terminal (black icon in top left) and upgrade to the latest Raspbian distribution using following commands: